Moisxphillip/FogEngine/README.md

 # FogEngine
-SDL2.0-based engine project - Introduction to Game Development, UnB
+## Overview
+This is a game engine project based on the library SDL 2.0.
+The project is part of the subject Introdução ao Desenvolvimento de Jogos (Introduction to Game Development) at Universidade de Brasília (UnB).